 R. Tyler Priest

-Associate Professor of History and Geography
+Associate Professor

 Biography

 Priest’s research led to a long-range effort to document, preserve, and analyze the history of the offshore industry in the Gulf Coast region, leading to the collection of more than 700 oral histories archived at the University of Houston and other Gulf Coast institutions.
 He has served as chief historian on three collaborative, interdisciplinary research projects sponsored by the Department of Interior’s Minerals Management Service (since 2010, the Bureau of Ocean Energy Management).
 His expertise on the history of offshore oil has led to advisory positions and a role as a regular commentator for print, radio, online, and television media.
 In 2010, he served as a senior policy analyst on the President’s National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling.
 He lent historical expertise to the commission’s investigation of the disaster and the recommendations for government and industry reforms in its aftermath.
+As a result of this work, Priest was recognized by the University of Iowa with the 2016 Award for Distinguished Achievement in Publicly Engaged Research.
+In 2019, he launched a multi-media website, “Shell Oil’s Deepwater Mission to Mars,” which includes narratives, photos, videos, timeline, maps, graphs, and other resources on the history of deepwater oil in the Gulf of Mexico.

 Teaching

-• HIST:1115 Big Ideas: The History and Science of Oil
+• HIST:1115 The History of Oil

-• HIST:2151 Introduction to the History Major -- Public History
+• HIST:2151 Introduction to the History Major

 • HIST:3126 History of Globalization